sensorimotorai/sensorimotorai.github.io/debates.md

 This finding can be read in two ways:

 1. **Reward is _NOT_ enough**: We may need to upgrade or replace RL with a framework that isn't solely reward-based.
-2. **_Intrinsic_ motivation**: Maybe learning is driven by curiosity, exploration, or other intrinsic drives.
+2. **_Intrinsic_ motivation**: Maybe learning is driven by curiosity, exploration, or other intrinsic signals.
 What if exploration and curiosity are simply additional scalar rewards?

-    - But this interpretation leads to a critical logical inconsistency: if intrinsic motivation is truly "intrinsic," it must originate within the agent itself, not be delivered by the environment as the Sutton & Barto diagram suggests.
-    - This breaks the fundamental assumption that rewards come from the environment.
+This interpretation sounds like a convenient patch, but it leads to a critical logical inconsistency: if intrinsic motivation is truly "intrinsic," it must originate within the agent itself, not be delivered by the environment as the Sutton & Barto diagram suggests.
+Therefore, this attempt would break the fundamental assumption that rewards come from the environment.

 To summarize, Tolman's rats showed that animals can engage in sophisticated active learning---and even learn more efficiently---in the complete absence of environmental reward signals.
-Therefore, the very notion of a *"reward provided by the environment"* for active learning has been empirically contradicted since at least the 1930s (almost six decades before Sutton & Barto wrote their book 🙂).
+Therefore, the very notion of a *"reward provided by the environment"* for active learning has been empirically contradicted since at least the 1930s (over six decades before Sutton & Barto wrote their book 🙂).

 ## Final remarks